Nicholas Building: Architecture

-A steel frame structure was used for the first three floors with reinforced concrete on the upper floors.
-The offices above the first floor was planned around a light well, many now used as studio spaces.
+A steel-frame structure was used for the first three floors with reinforced concrete on the upper floors, a lower cost structure where space was not a priority.
+The offices above the first floor are planned around a light well that runs down to the roof of the first floor.

 In popular culture

 The building is referenced in the song "Elevator Operator" on Australian musician Courtney Barnett's 2015 album Sometimes I Sit and Think, and Sometimes I Just Sit.